Tafara-N/alx-react/0x02-react_props/README.md

 **Modify the Notifications component**

-Add a new div element with the class menuItem:
+Add a new `div` element with the class `menuItem`:

-it contains the text Your notifications it should be display right before div.Notifications Add a prop to the Notifications component named displayDrawer:
+- it contains the text `Your notifications`
+- it should be display right before `div.Notifications`

+Add a prop to the Notifications component named `displayDrawer`:

-it should be a boolean
+- it should be a boolean
-by default it should be false
+- by default it should be `false`

-Modify the div.Notifications tag:
+Modify the `div.Notifications` tag:

 it should only be visible when displayDrawer is true Modify the Notifications.test.js: